 A bed that is too big for a room will visually decrease the square feet.
 While your home is on the market, resist the temptation to buy more furniture pieces.
 If you have to, choose small, comfy pieces that are not bulky.

 Remove Excess Furniture

 Large furniture pieces such as vanities and large dressers could be inessential and should be moved into another room of your home or put into storage.
 If your bedroom is really small, don’t add anything other than night tables and a small chair.
 Keep in mind that the purpose of staging the room is to define its purpose and not to show buyers how many furniture pieces it can accommodate.
 Ensure there is enough space for people to walk around and don’t block the flow of traffic with furniture.

 Use Mirrors and Natural Light

 The power of good lighting cannot be overestimated.
 Light can trick the eye and make a room look bigger than it actually is.
 Use plenty of light throughout the day when showing your bedroom.
-Open windows at daytime and ensure the bedroom lighting in the evening is varied.
+Open windows in the daytime and ensure the bedroom lighting in the evening is varied.
 Place lamps on your bedside table to soften the space.
 Make sure they match because dissimilar ones can be a distraction.

-You can get shabby-chic white lamps, black lacquered lamps or even Asian-inspired lamps.
+You can get shabby-chic white lamps, black lacquered lamps, or even Asian-inspired lamps.
 To give your small bedroom plenty of style, use window treatments properly.
 Choose those that soften harsh sunlight but still, let in light.
 Window sheers behind window treatments help your bedroom have diffused light on extra bright and sunny days.